a-anurag1024/a-anurag1024/README.md

 > I have a small academic blog \( [The Aditya Anurag Blog](https://theadityaanuragblog.wordpress.com "Hosted on wordpress") \) built in the lockdown summer of 2020.

 I am here to showcase my journey in building my Data science career from scratch.
-I am taking advantage of Github in presenting my own projects which I have listed below (currently working on the first one :)):-
+I am taking advantage of Github in presenting my own projects which I have listed below :-

--
+- Flipkart Review Scrapping

 I will be starting a technical blog soon !!